2grep/mOm/optimization.md

 ## `match` Function
 These were run single-threaded

+### Pandas
+I think this is really invalid because the `assisted.csv` file had the ground truth values which likely screwed things up.

 | Version Name      | Time (s)          |
 | ----------------- | ----------------- |
 | early quit        | 68.40768909454346 |